 In "Better Angels", Carl happens on Rick right after killing Shane and prompts his father to leave the body and go to him.
 This move could have very well SAVED him.
 If Rick had been alone, he probably would have stayed by the corpse to grieve up until it reanimated and takes a chomp out of him.

 Lori's apology to Shane leads to this, considering what he does soon afterwards.
 Her forgiveness of him could very well have led him to believe he still had a chance with her if he could get Rick out of the way.

 Think you were horrified by the poor horse being Eaten Alive in the pilot?
 Hershel had at least fifty cattle on the farm, as well as chickens and some horses.
 All these animals were left behind when they lost the farm to the walker invasion, meaning all those poor animals were a buffet just waiting for the walkers to come for them.
 Especially the horses and chickens, who were locked up in stables and coups...

 Rick hasn't told anyone that everybody reanimates when they die, barring trauma to the brain.
 How many times have the survivors kept a potentially dying person in the house, not knowing that they were risking having a walker inside the perimeter?

-In unused material, namely an unused trailer for season two, the Vatos were overrun, demonstrated by the group coming across their overrun base in Atlanta, and hinted at in the official trailer, which has clips of the group standing in an abandoned Vatos' base.
-The original story of the season two premiere had them finding the stronghold overrun, and trying to get out of Atlanta alive.
+In unused material, namely an unused trailer for Season 2, the Vatos were overrun, demonstrated by the group coming across their overrun base in Atlanta, and hinted at in the official trailer, which has clips of the group standing in an abandoned Vatos' base.
+The original story of the Season 2 premiere had them finding the stronghold overrun, and trying to get out of Atlanta alive.

 Actually, in the deleted scenes Daryl mentions they weren't overrun by walkers.
 They had been attacked by raiders and all of them were killed.